xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 In  this  case,  the CLR turns out not to be necessary, since the result is going into a byte-sized variable.
 With a little bit of work, we can do better.
-Still, this is not  bad,  and it typical of the kinds of inefficiencies  that we've seen before in simple- minded compilers.
+Still, this is not  bad,  and it typical of the kinds of inefficiencies  that we've seen before in simple-minded compilers.

 I should point out that, by setting the high bits to zero, we are in effect treating the numbers as UNSIGNED integers.
 If  we want